When I was 19 in university studying a business degree I learned about a concept called JIT – Just In Time.

 Each of these three tools have various steps that need to be executed successfully to create a profitable business.

-As you begin building a business based on this blogging model you will quickly find your weaknesses.
+As you begin building a business based on this model you will quickly find your weaknesses.

-You might struggle right at the start with topic selection.
+You might struggle right at the start with topic selection or what to sell.
 Maybe traffic is your issue, or you just can’t seem to get anyone to join your email list or buy your products (these are conversion problems).

 You might be struggling with technology, or finding the right people to help you, or perhaps you’re just feeling overwhelmed and confused by all the options.

 As you gain clarity about what you are doing and where the problems are, that’s when your Kaizen process can really kick in.

 Whatever is missing from your process, or is not performing optimally, is impacting your whole system.
 You need to improve it over time or you’re not going to reach your goal.

 When it comes to concepts like Kaizen, knowing what NOT to work on is just as important as knowing what to improve.

 Continuous improvement in the right direction is critical.
 For example, there’s no point becoming brilliant at social media if it doesn’t actually help you make money.